 The setting sun gives stunning light and color.
 It is better to understand that the sky is not a soft box of clouds.
 Here it will be superfluous.
 Choose either light clouds or clear skies.

 Wipe down the lens and make sure there are no drips or dust particles left on the lens, which can make post-processing a nightmare or even negate all efforts to create a masterpiece.

 Using the maximum aperture values (such as f/22 or f/32) will give you crisp beams and a star effect.
 There will be exactly as many beams as there are blades in the diaphragm of your lens.

-Darkening the frame will make the colors richer and deeper.
-You can darken the frame in different ways: set negative exposure values, or decrease the shutter speed, or increase the aperture value - this can be done in priorities or in manual mode.
+Darkening the frame will make the colors richer and more profound.
+You can darken the frame in different ways: set negative exposure values, decrease the shutter speed, or increase the aperture value - this can be done in priorities or manual mode.

 When the sun is still in the sky, shoot in aperture priority mode, compensating for the exposure.
 And when the sun goes down, switch to manual mode, as the built-in exposure meter does not always work correctly in low light conditions.